SvenGroot/JumboCore/doc/QuickStart/Configuration.md

 There are two values that you must specify in `bin/jet.config`:

 1. Set the JobServer host name and port.
+2. Set the JobServer's job archive directory to a local directory where information about completed jobs is archived so it can be accessed after the Jumbo Jet server restarts.
-2. Set the TaskServer task directory to a local directory where configuration, task log and intermediate data files will be stored on each node.
+3. Set the TaskServer task directory to a local directory where configuration, task log and intermediate data files will be stored on each node.

-See the [configuration file documentation](https://www.ookii.org/Link/JumboDocJetConfig) for information on the other options that are available.
+See the [jet.config XML documentation](https://www.ookii.org/Link/JumboDocJetConfig) for information on the other options that are available.

 The below is an example of a typical `bin/jet.config`: